kaby76/Antlr4BuildTasks/Readme.md

 with Antlr4.Runtime.Standard.

-When added as a `<PackageReference>` to your C# project, everything is provided to compile .g4's into parser code via the Antlr4 Tool (in Java), and compiled by the C# compiler, for a seemless build for Antlr4 grammars using C#.
+When added as a `<PackageReference>` to your C# project, Antlr4BuildTasks provides the rules to compile .g4's into parser code via the Antlr4 Tool using Java, and compiled by the C# compiler, for a seemless build for Antlr4 grammars using C#.

 Antlr4BuildTasks automatically downloads a Java Runtime Environment (JRE) and the Antlr tool jar file to generate the parser and lexer.
 You do not need to set up anything.
 It can be used either at the command line or within Visual Studio, and on Windows, Linux or Mac.